 Does your boy cry often?
 Has he ever been bullied?
 Does he enjoy his time alone and quiet space?
 Is he deeply affected by violence?
 Or keenly perceptive to how you are feeling or thinking?
 If you answered yes to any of these questions, you may be raising a highly sensitive boy.
 Highly sensitive boys come with deep talents but can be "trying" if you seek to raise them in the regular way.

 Sensitive Boys: Who are they?

-Last week, I had an eleven year-old client named Matt in my office.
-His folks brought him to me because Matt had been bullied and today — he seems to be suffering from low self-esteem and a mild depression.
+Last week, I had an 11-year-old client named Matt in my office.
+His folks brought him to me because Matt had been bullied and today, he seems to be suffering from low self-esteem and a mild depression.
 When I asked Matt about what happened at school, he said: "Two boys took my glasses, broke them and left me at lunch unable to see."
-He told me as a tear ran down his face.
+He told me this as a tear ran down his face.

-Simply said, the creativity and giftedness of highly sensitive boys is typically there but you can imagine the frustration as a parent (teacher or adult) when you are doing "everything" you did with his older brother Billy, and it all worked out just fine then but now it's not working with your other (and sensitive) son: Highly sensitive boys need a whole new way of nurturing to support their success (which is possible).
+Simply said, the creativity and giftedness of highly sensitive boys is typically there but you can imagine the frustration as a parent (teacher or adult) when you are doing "everything" you did with his older brother Billy, and it all worked out just fine then, but now it's not working with your other son.
+Highly sensitive boys need a whole new way of nurturing to support their success (which is possible).

 Supporting their Success

 Sensitive boys benefit greatly from parenting (or educational) approaches that take into account their sensitivity and celebrate it.
 Yes, I realize this is a "challenge" at times when your highly sensitive son comes home crying and your "regular" daughter is doing just fine.
 I am keenly aware that this doesn't feel like the moment you want to sing and dance about the joys of raising a sensitive son.
 But I promise that his sensitivity will be his greatest strength and not the opposite.